 Where do you start when you have a project that needs funding?
 How do you know which program is best for the improvements you want to make?
 Where can you get help with your application?
-This online panel will highlight farmers who have used a variety of sources to finance their farm.
-They will discuss the successes, challenges, and impact of these strategies on their quality of life and bottom line.
-Participants will have the chance to ask questions and share their experiences as well.
+This online panel highlighted farmers who have used a variety of sources to finance their farm.
+They discussed the successes, challenges, and impact of these strategies on their quality of life and bottom line.
+Participants had the chance to ask questions and share their experiences as well.

 About the Farmers sharing experiences:

 Mohammed Hannan, was raised on a family farm in Bangladesh, Mohammed Hannan moved to the US with his family a little over ten years ago.
 When he found it difficult to access the fresh, organic produce he had enjoyed as a child, Mohammed decided to grow his own.
 In 2018, he leased a small piece of land from New Entry Sustainable Farming Project and started Hannan Healthy Foods, a family farm centered on the core value that healthy food is not a privilege, but a right.
 Mohammed has now expanded to 7 acres in Lincoln, MA where he, his wife Kaniz, and their children, Arham and Afsheen, work hard to sustainably grow and sell award-winning produce at prices even their less fortunate neighbors can afford.

 David Dumaresq grew up farming in Dracut, MA.
 After college he joined the Peace Corps and worked as a crop extensionist in Ecuador assisting farmers with soil health, crop yields, infrastructure, and marketing.
 In 1997 he returned to the US and continued farming, eventually purchasing his own farm in Dracut in 2006.
 He now operates a CSA with over 1000 members in addition to attending several farmers markets and offering school tours and PYO apples at the farm.